gradha/gradha.github.io/src/articles/41-machine-learning-is-killing-dropbox-search.rst

 between the product, infrastructure, and machine learning teams* can figure out, sometime in the future, that their search sucks.
 They only need to use it.
-I mean, they have time to blog post how awesome they are, but they can't spare a few minutes to set up a test case where a few search texts are tried against a static corpus and the number of results should be the same on every iteration of their product?
+I mean, they have time to blog post how awesome they are, but they can't spare a few minutes to set up a test case where a few searches are tried against a static corpus and the number of results should be the same on every iteration of their product?